xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 }
 ~~~~~

 Our next task is to define a real implementation of `CounterGui`.
 The obvious choice here is to let `CounterActivity` implement it.
-We do it here:
+This is the final version of the `CounterActivity`.
+Note that:

+  * At lines 12--14, we see that the `onClick` handler is much simpler (and it's not likely to change much anymore).
+  * At line 2, we see that the `CounterApp` now receives a reference to the activity in the constructor.
+Does this mean that the `CounterApp` now depends on Android code?
+  * Luckily no, because all the `CounterApp` sees is a `CounterGui`, which is an Android-free interface.
+At line 1 we see that the `CounterActivity` implements it.

+{line-numbers=on}
 ~~~~~
 public class CounterActivity extends Activity implements CounterGui {
   private CounterApp app = new CounterApp(this);